-We collect and analyse data on the financial viability of local government which is used when campaigning for improved funding for the sector.
+We collected and analysed data on the financial viability of local government which is used when campaigning for improved funding for the sector.

-Our analysis has shown that around 12 Victorian councils face financial difficulty due to cost pressures.
+Our analysis showed that around 12 Victorian councils face financial difficulty due to cost pressures.

-Similarly, a PricewaterhouseCoopers report reviewing the financial performance of local government nationally found that:
+Similarly, a PricewaterhouseCoopers report (PDF - 148.34KB) reviewing the financial performance of local government nationally found that:

 - up to 30 per cent of Australia’s councils face viability issues